Winter Special: Trips starting at $25 a day + FREE extras!!

 By Emily Hlavac Green

 The tail end of summer felt like a good time to escape the city and head out west for an adventure.
-Having never visited Utah or Colorado, we made a rough plan to drive east from Las Vegas to Denver.
+Having never visited Utah or Colorado, we made a rough plan to drive east from Las Vegas to Escape’s Denver campervan rental location.
 11 nights, 10 hikes, 7 national parks.

 Driving into Zion, Utah